stemi-education/hexapod-java/README.md

 programming apps for STEMI hexapod.
 It provides unified API for experienced developers, and easy-to-use building blocks for programmers that are just starting out.

+Note: for compatibility with AppInventor, please use __Oracle Java 7__.

 Look at how easy is to make STEMI hexapod move:

   ```java